Chiral Homology of elliptic curves and the Zhu algebra: Chiral Homology

 Let $F$ be a $!$-sheaf on $\XtotheS$.
 Then

-defines an $\mathcal{S}^{\text{op}}$-diagram in $\text{Vect}_k$:
+defines an $\mathcal{S}^{\text{op}}$-diagram in $\text{Vect}$:

-By definition $\Gamma(\XtotheS, F)$ is the colimit of this diagram, that is, the initial object among all objects which receive a compatible system of morphisms from the diagram.
-The derived functor $R\Gamma(\XtotheS, -)$, since it is the derived functor of a colimit, is naturally described as a homotopy colimit.
-We omit the definition of homotopy colimit (which requires the language of simplicial sets) because in this article it will not play a role.
-See \cite{} for a definition.
+By definition the space of global sections $\Gamma(\XtotheS, F)$ is the colimit of the diagram, i.e., the initial object among all objects which receive a compatible system of morphisms from the diagram.
+The derived global sections functor $R\Gamma(\XtotheS, -)$, being the derived functor of a colimit, can be described as a homotopy colimit.
+We do not discuss homotopy colimits here, however, as they will ultimately not be required in this work.